 "The rescue I foster for sent some of these bully sticks to keep my puppies occupied and they are great.
 I particularly like the double cut sticks because they take a lot of work and keep the little ones occupied.
 I know they won’t be able to gnaw off much, but it makes them happy as they’re teething and keeps my fingers safe from sharp puppy teeth."-Mary Jo Dilonardo, The Spruce Pets Writer

 Best for Teeth: Jack & Pup 6-Inch Premium-Grade Odor-Free Bully Sticks

 Food Form: Sticks | Amount: 1.17 pounds | Breed Size: Varies | Life Stage: All life stages

 These bully bones are made from grass-fed beef that is processed in a USDA human grade-certified and inspected facility.
 They are boiled, roasted, smoked, and slow-dried without any additives or chemicals.
 The process keeps the treats fresh longer without preservatives and helps keep them odor-free.
 However once pups start chewing, these sticks develop a very gamey smell.

 The premium sticks are especially good for dogs to gnaw on to keep their teeth and gums healthy.
 The company makes bullies in standard, thick, and jumbo of varying thicknesses and they are available in 6-inch or 12-inch lengths.
 Jack & Pup also has bites, braids, and curls.
-Some dogs like the curls and braids because they are easier to grip.
-Bites should only be given to the tiniest of dogs, because they could be choking hazards for larger pets.
+Bites should only be given to the tiniest of dogs, because their small size could be choking hazards for larger pets.

 Best in Bulk: Sancho & Lola's Bully Sticks